henrywangg/practice-algorithm/README.md

 9. 2
 10. 1

 Resulting in 9 steps.
-So for input n = 12, the return value would be 9.
+So for input `n = 12`, the return value would be 9.

 If `n` is not a positive integer, stop the program from being executed further and return an error message.